At exactly 4:00 p.m., the bus began to move.

 "What—?!
 Why didn't you wake me sooner?!"

 Lata froze, lips parted.
-But Niloy was already gone—down the stairs, out the gate, the sound of his steps trailing behind like accusation.
+Niloy was already gone—downstairs, out the gate.

-The streets of Magura bustled with morning chaos.
-Niloy's bicycle weaved through it all: rickshaws, shouts, the smell of frying lentils and cheap incense.
-His smile, when it came, was weak—performative.
-To every passerby who asked after him, he offered kindness like a currency.
-Inside, his heart was leaden.
+Magura's streets bustled.
+Niloy's bicycle wove through rickshaws, shouts, the scent of frying lentils, and incense.
+His smile, when it appeared, was weak—performative.
+Kindness, offered to every passerby, was a currency; inside, his heart was leaden.

-A slow herd of cows brought him to a stop.
-He gazed toward the distant silhouette of Govt.
-Huseyn Shaheed Suhrawardy College, unmoved by its familiar grandeur.
+A slow herd of cows halted him.
+He gazed toward the distant silhouette of Government Huseyn Shaheed Suhrawardy College, unmoved.

-Fifteen taka exchanged hands for bread and bananas.
-He ate quickly, shame mixed with hunger.
+His stomach growled.
+Fifteen taka exchanged for bread and bananas.
+He ate quickly.

 In the exam hall, time thickened.

-The paper stared back at him.
-His pen twitched, paused, and fell still.
-He wasn't dull—not by far—but some part of him refused to move.
+The paper stared back.
+His pen twitched, paused, then fell still.
+He wasn't dull—not at all—but something inside refused to move.
+Not fear.
 Not resistance.
-Not fear.
-Just—emptiness.
+Just emptiness.

-Around him, the sounds of struggle filled the air.
-Scratching pens, soft coughs, rustling desperation.
+Around him, pens scratched, soft coughs echoed, and desperation whispered.
 Some cheated.
 Some prayed.
 Niloy simply sat, unmoving.

-Professor Ahmed approached like an omen.
-No words wasted.
+Professor Ahmed approached, an omen in motion.
+Words wasted none.
 He snatched the paper.

 "Leave."

-The garden outside was in bloom—roses blushing, hibiscus swaying like dancers in red silk.
-But to Niloy, they may as well have been ghosts.
+Outside, the garden bloomed—roses blushing, hibiscus swaying like dancers in silk.
+To Niloy, they were ghosts.
 He walked through them, untouched.

-He had everything.
-A home, a mother, warmth, education.
+He had everything: home, mother, warmth, and education.

-By 4:30 p.m., he sat beside the Nabaganga River.
-Children played nearby.
+By 4:30 p.m., he sat beside Nabaganga River.
+Children played.
 Women fetched water, bare feet whispering against stone.
-The river murmured to him in a language older than grief.
+The river murmured in an older language than grief.

 He sighed.